camunda/camunda-docs-static/get-started/content/quick-start/service-task.md

 Camunda BPM is built so that your business logic can be implemented in different languages.
 You have the choice which language suits your project best.

-In this quick start, we'll show you how to use Camunda's out-of-the-box task clients in:
+In this quick start, we'll show you how to use Camunda's ready-to-go task clients in:

 - [Java](#a-using-java)
 - [NodeJS](#b-using-nodejs)